Listserv: Sign up for our listserv to receive updates from Newton PATH. Send your name and email address to NewtonPATH@newtonma.gov

 Click here for the full Newton TAB article

 Newton PATH is looking for interested Newton residents to assist with some of the goals of Newton PATH and help support family & friends of people struggling with addiction.
-For more information (including how to sign up), please click here.
-For questions, please contact email@example.com.
+This group meets just about once per month.
+For more information (including how to sign up), please contact firstname.lastname@example.org.

 On April 28th, Mayor Warren announced an innovative partnership with Newton-Wellesley Hospital to provide long-term care for those suffering from addiction.
 Learn more by clicking here.